mbr/mmctl/README.markdown

 mmctl
 =====
-mmctl let's your administer Murmur, the [Mumble][1] server that currently comes without a default administration interface.
+mmctl let's you administrate Murmur, the [Mumble][1] server that currently comes without a default administration interface.

 Features
 --------